 If you aren’t sold yet, this is a mid-range model, with high-end features.

 It has quality massages in most respects (the neck and shoulder massage isn’t the best, but the head massage sure is!).

-While there isn’t much in the line of personalized settings, it does provide a gentle twist action which helps to loosen the hips and lower back.
+While there isn’t much in the line of personalized settings, it does provide a gentle twist action that helps to loosen the hips and lower back.

 Coupled with the L-Track that’s designed for taller people (up to 6’6”), this chair is by far the best option in this price range.

-Key Takeaway: The Titan will not outperform more expensive chairs, but you will not find a chair in this price range that beats the quality of features or the warranty on the Titan.
+Key Takeaway: The Titan will not outperform more expensive chairs, but you will not find a chair in this price range that beats the quality of benefits or the warranty on the Titan.